Steigen Arctic wilderness outdoor adventure (FEBRUARY)

-If you like explore nature with superb surroundings like impressive mountains, waterfalls, forests, fjords and beaches, then this expedition might be the one for you.
+If you like explore nature with superb surroundings like impressive mountains, waterfalls, forests, fjords and beaches, then this outdoor adventure might be the one for you.
 We travel with our 4x4 to a variety of wilderness areas and nature reserves.
 This region, named Steigen in northern Norway, covers 1000 km2 and most of it is pure nature and quite remote.
-We will go out hiking, snowshoeing and wildlife spotting.
+We will go out hiking, snowshoeing and go out wildlife spotting.
 The coastline with its mountains is impressive, and we plan great kayak and boat trips.
 Also, hikes to the summits of mountains are on the menu.
-This expedition is one of our most popular ones, because of the variety of activities and sceneries.
+This outdoor adventure is one of our most popular ones, because of the variety of activities and scenery.
+Explore in expedition style!
 Costs are 1275 Euro (9 days).

-This expedition is (also) perfect for first-time Norway travellers.
+This outdoor adventure is (also) perfect for first-time Norway travellers.
 You will explore all kind of typical Norwegian landscapes like scenic fjords, jagged mountains and much more.
 We travel to remote places in the Arctic wilderness and it is awesome here for shooting pictures.

 Facts, dates, costs and general information

-Here are the facts of this expedition.
+Here are the facts of this outdoor adventure.
 Feel free to contact us if you have questions or if you want to discuss your plans.
 Check also our Frequently Asked Questions (FAQ) for answers on general questions.

 Dates and booking information